 Learn more specifics on applying to UC Berkeley in these instructional videos:

-UC Berkeley receives more than 90,000 appications each year.
+UC Berkeley receives more than 100,000 applications each year.
 Here are some ways to make your application complete and as competitive as possible within our applicant pool.

 How to declare a major

 When applying to Berkeley, you will be asked what major you are interested in.
 Berkeley has over 100 majors across our five colleges: Letters and Science, Natural Resources, Engineering, Chemistry, Environmental Design, and the Haas School of Business (transfers only; freshman read below).
 If you are still trying to determine your major, Berkeley Guide can help.

-Many students are undecided about their major.
-There are options in three of Berkeley’s colleges.
-For Letters and Science, select the “intended” option for one of the subdivisions in the college (social sciences, arts/humanities, physical sciences).
+Many students are undecided about their major and there are options in three of Berkeley’s colleges to be "undeclared".
+For Letters and Science, select the “intended” division in the "Undeclared" section in the college.
 Natural Resources applicants may also select the "intended" division in the "Undeclared" section in that college.
 While the College of Engineering offers undeclared as an option, we recommend that applicants select a major if you know for sure your intended major.

 Interested in Engineering and Business?
-Check out the Management, Entrepreneurship, and Technology (M.E.T.)
-Program, where students will take classes and receive a degree in both the College of Engineering and the Haas School of Business.
+Check out the Management, Entrepreneurship, and Technology (M.E.T.) program, where students will take classes and receive a degree in both the College of Engineering and the Haas School of Business.
 NOTE: This program is only available for freshman applicants.
 Students who select an M.E.T. major on the application but are not accepted tot he program will be considered for admission to the Engineering major.

-Interested in pre-business?
 Freshman applicants are not able to apply directly to the Haas School of Business to major in business administration.
-If you are interested in applying potentially majoring in business administration, you should select the option for “Intending to major in Business Administration in the Haas School of Business” under the College of Letters and Science.
+If you are interested in applying and potentially majoring in business administration, you should select the "Undeclared" option of “Intending to major in Business Administration in the Haas School of Business” under the College of Letters and Science.
 Selecting this option will have no bearing on your class availability and your preparation for admission to the upper division business major.